peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Stable_Distribution></a>
 ### Stable Distribution

-A stable distribution is a limiting distribution of the sum of independent and identically distributed random variables; the distribution resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
+As more and more independent and identically distributed random variables are added together, their distribution tends to a [_stable distribution_](https://en.wikipedia.org/wiki/Stable_distribution), which resembles a curve with a single peak, but with generally "fatter" tails than the normal distribution.
 The pseudocode below uses the Chambers&ndash;Mallows&ndash;Stuck algorithm.
 The two shape parameters are `alpha` (stability index, interval (0, 2]) and `beta` (skewness, interval [-1, 1]); if `beta` is 0, the curve is symmetric.

     METHOD Stable(alpha, beta)
          if alpha <=0 or alpha > 2: return error